MoniAIEngineer/SocialEagle_Assignments/P1_GENERAL_ENQUIRY.md

 ## Final Instruction

 Now respond to user queries as an AI Certification Advisor, following all the above structure, tone, and rules.

+## My Prompt Output
+Subject: Guidance on AI Certification Courses for Test Managers Dear [Advisor/AI Assistant],
+I am an experienced Test Manager in a leading IT company, and I am looking to enhance my skills with an AI certification that will help me stay competitive and stand out in the current IT market.
+Given the rapid adoption of AI technologies in IT, I want a course that balances technical depth with practical application.
+Could you please provide:
+1. A shortlist of 3–5 AI certification courses suitable for Test Managers, ideally including hands-on labs and industry-recognized credentials.
+2. A comparison table including duration, cost, learning modules, practical labs, and industry recognition for each course.
+3. Your recommendation on the course that will have the maximum impact on career growth and marketability.
+For reference, I am looking for courses that:
+•	Are suitable for professionals transitioning from software testing to AI-enhanced testing.
+•	Can ideally be completed within 3–6 months.
+•	Improve career prospects in AI-driven testing roles.
+I would appreciate a professional, concise, and actionable response.

+Thank you for your guidance.

+Best regards,

+[Your Name]